minprog/prog-project/20 Reference/10 Requirements/20 Requirements.md

 Functional requirements:

 - The app should embody a solution for a clearly defined human problem and a clearly defined target audience.
+The solution should be reasonably original with regards to apps that are available on phones these days.

 - You are invited to create an app concept of your own choosing, as long as it allows an app of sufficient complexity to be created that doesn't resemble the projects you did in earlier courses (pending approval by the course's instructor).